Hi, I’m Melissa Barker, and in this workshop I will be teaching you one of the oldest pottery techniques: Pinching.

 You Get My Workshop:

-Join my Live Q&A where you can talk with my face-to-face and ask questions about my process.
+Watch my Q&A where I answered questions about my process.

 You Get Lifetime Access to the Replays

 The workshop Q&A will be recorded, and you will have lifetime access to it.
 You can watch it online, or download it to your device to watch offline at any time.

 Melissa Barker is an established ceramics artist, a qualified French chef and Archaeologist, based in Cape Town, South Africa.
 She is currently in the final year of her Master’s of Arts degree in ancient food and ceramics at the University of South Africa under the mentorship of Prof Magdel le Roux.
 Her research focuses on the Yale Babylonian recipes which were written in 1700 BC as well as the pottery that was used during this period.